 Adding Weights Files

 Our first model did not need any weights files.
-We just created weights and bias at runtime.
+We just created weights and biases at runtime.

 But real-world models typically need weights files, and maybe some other supporting files.